FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 Ten Percent CMS CTA Testbed
 ===========================

-As a step towards a migration of the production CMS and Public Enstore installations, we are planning a 10% testbed.
+As a step towards a migration of the production CMS and Public Enstore installations, we are planning a testbed with 10% of the throughput of the CMS Enstore system.
+The total capacity will probably be a few percent of the CMS Enstore system.
 This testbed will allow us to test and refine the migration procedure, gain operational experience with CTA, and perform some performance and acceptance tests.
 It will also allow us to develop the monitoring dashboards to be used for the full setup.